Bl4nk3d/Learning_Journal/Tutorial 1 Basic 3D movement.md

 In this tutorial  I will be presenting how to code simple 3D movement within a space

+Begining with this tutorial does not require much previous knowledge of coding essentials and can be followed regardless of previous coding backgrounds.

+For the first step we will be setting up our project so that the basic rules and functions of the scene will play out how we want.

 First create a new project as a 3D rpoject and name it Move the Cube

 ![image](https://github.com/user-attachments/assets/d354a0d7-6212-40aa-b936-38cb0f467f37)